Maggie's legacy: Divisive Thatcher looms over UK Tory race

 Those memories are not so vivid for the 47-year-old Truss, who was a teenager when Thatcher left office.
 Sunak, now 42, was just 10 years old in 1990.

-But 84-year-old Conservative veteran Norman Fowler, who served in Thatcher’s government and is now speaker of the House of Lords, warned the candidates against “overdoing it” with the Iron Lady worship.
+But 84-year-old Conservative veteran Norman Fowler, who served in Thatcher’s government and later served as speaker of the House of Lords, warned the candidates against “overdoing it” with the Iron Lady worship.

 “I was in her Cabinet, shadow and real, for 15 years,” Fowler told Times Radio.
 “Even I wouldn’t say that she was perfect in every way.
 And therefore, the party need not model itself entirely upon her.
 So I would give it a rest.”

-Note: A previous version of this story incorrectly said Norman Fowler was speaker of the House of Lords.
-He retired in 2021.